GoogleChrome/lighthouse-ci/docs/troubleshooting.md

 ## Running LHCI in Github Actions I constantly get Ancestor hash not determinable

-If you are using `actions/checkout@v2` to checkout your repository and based on the size and traffic on your repo this error might happen due to how he checkout action is configured and is not a LHCI issue.
+If you are using `actions/checkout@v2` to checkout your repository and based on the size and traffic on your repo this error might happen due to how the checkout action is configured and is not a LHCI issue.

 Checkout action by default doesn't clone the entire repo and the number of commits to fetch is set to 1 for performance reasons.
 When LHCI runs the health check the ancestor hash might be missing because the branch / hash is not there in the local history.